 Despite having just recently built a new house in St. John’s, the new, young Herbruck family heard of an opportunity from the builders of the house.
 There was a chicken coop for sale down in Saranac, Michigan, about 35 miles over.

-Today, Herbruck’s Poultry Ranch is run today by Harry Jr.’s sons, with their sister as a fellow shareholder.
-Five members of the fourth generation also work in the business.
-The company’s flock has grown from 3,000 laying hens in the 1950s to over 10 million today — but its founding principle remains the same:
+Today, Herbruck’s Poultry Ranch is run today by Harry Jr.’s sons and his daughter.
+Six members of the fourth generation also work in the business.
+The company’s flock has grown from 6,000 laying hens in the 1950s to over 10 million today — but its founding principle remains the same: